CsabaDu/CsabaDu.DynamicTestData/README.md

    - **`IDataStrategy DataStrategy`**: Gets the configured processing strategy associated with the test data rows.

 **`IDataRowHolder<TRow>`**
  - **Purpose**: Represents a typed container for test data rows that combines row access, data strategy management, and type information.
-Extends the non-generic `IDataRowHolder` with type-specific operations.
+Extends the non-generic `IDataRowHolder` with type-specific operations, and `IRows<TRow>` to provide access to typed data rows.
  - **Method**:
    - `IDataRowHolder<TRow> GetDataRowHolder(IDataStrategy)`: Gets or creates a new instance of the data row holder with the specified data strategy.

 **`IDataRowHolder<TRow, TTestData>`**
  - **Purpose**: Represents a strongly typed container for test data rows that combines collection functionality, row access, and test data row creation capabilities.
+Extends `IReadonlyCollection<ITestDataRow>` to provide a collection of base test data rows, `IDataRowHolder<TRow>` with additional functionality for managing strongly typed test data rows, `IAddTestData<TTestData>` to provide a fluent API for adding test data, and `ITestDataRowFactory<TRow, TTestData>` to provide a factory for creating strongly typed test data rows.
-This interface combines multiple test data capabilities:
+ - This interface combines multiple test data capabilities:
     - Collection functionality (via `IReadOnlyCollection<ITestDataRow}>`),
     - Data strategy management (via `IDataRowHolder<TRow>`),
     - Test data row creation (via `ITestDataRowFactory<TRow, TTestData>`).